dallingson/Personal_Project_Portfolio/projects/example-project.md

 # Example Project

 ## Overview
 This is an example project that demonstrates how to use the markdown template system.
-It shows how to structure your project documentation and metadata.
+It shows how to structure your project documentation and metadata

 ## Technologies Used
 - HTML5